UofABioinformaticsHub/Intro_R_Genomics_Dec_2016/01a_Introduction.md

 ## Using R objects

-- We can now pass this value to any function, or do math on it
+- We can now pass this value to any function, or do mathematical operations on it

 ```r